Buildings and architecture of Brighton and Hove: Georgian and Regency periods

-Around the same time, though, the first concerns were raised about the poor quality of houses on the edge of Brighton—especially on St James's Street, Edward Street and the roads running off West and North Streets.
-Many reports and studies were made by the Corporation and outsiders over the next decades, but little action was taken.
-There was, however, some slum clearance in 1845, when Queen's Road was driven through the infamous Petty France and Durham districts to provide a direct link from the recently built railway station to the town centre.
+Around the same time, the first concerns were raised about the poor quality of houses on the edge of Brighton.
+Many reports were made over the next decades, but little action was taken.
+There was some slum clearance in 1845, when Queen's Road was driven through the Petty France and Durham districts to provide a direct link from the recently built railway station to the town centre.